rowan-walshe/i3blocks-hue-status/README.md

     * Instructions to set this up are [here](https://github.com/peter-murray/node-hue-api#examples)
     * You'll need to update the bridge's IP on line 33 of app.js
     * You'll need to update line 34 of app.js with your own username
+2. It does not dynamically detect the size of the screen, and so on most screens you will probably find it appearing in the middle
+	* You can change the position it appear at on line 39 and 49 of main.js (the elctron app)
-2. The colour picker is not good
+3. The colour picker is better than it was, but still not perfect
     * I will try and make it better when I learn how to and have time